CompuTec/computec-docs/docs/pdc/user-guide/task-activities/customized-task-list.md

 ## Query Manager

-The code needs to be saved in **Query Manager**:
+The SQL query must be saved in **Query Manager**:

 ![Query Manager](./media/customized-task-list/query-manager.webp)

 ## PDC Settings

-It is needed to create a PDC Setting view and select created view/query in the **Task List** field.
+Create a PDC Setting view and select the saved query in the **Task List** field.

 ![Task List](./media/customized-task-list/task-list.webp)

 ## Employee Master Data

-The last step to use the customized task list is to assign the created PDC Setting to Employee at Employee Master Data window:
+The final step is to assign the created PDC Setting to an employee in the Employee Master Data window.

 ![Employee Master Data](./media/customized-task-list/employee-master-data.webp)

 Example of the result in CompuTec PDC:

 ![Customization](./media/customized-task-list/customization-example.webp)

+---